-Nature takes over this chapel in the South of France
+12. Nature takes over this chapel in the south of France

 It’s a bit of a mystery why the 19th century Chapelle de l'Ange au Violon was abandoned decades ago, and nature has added to the allure by giving the crumbling church a green facelift.

-Situated in the South of France, a carpet of foliage lines the old chapel’s tiles while the sunlight streams through what remains of the stained glass windows.
+Situated in the south of France, the old chapel has tiles carpeted with foliage, while the sunlight streams through what remains of the stained glass windows.

 When residents of the remote village moved away in the 1990s due to difficulties accessing proper education and food, it didn’t take long for emerald green vegetation to engulf the entire island.